LumaKernel/cargo-glue/README.md

 2. If possible, do not use glob import.

-    cargo-equip also inserts glob imports as it does into libraries.
+    cargo-glue also inserts glob imports as it does into libraries.

     ```rust
     pub use __cargo_equip::prelude::*;